Contactless Fare Payment – Frequently Asked Questions (FAQs)

 Please note, no other discount fares are available using contactless payment at this time.
-You can still pay the discounted fare when you board a train, but you will have to use a Connect Card, ZipPass, or cash at station fare vending machine kiosks.
+You can still pay the discounted fare when you board a train, but you will have to use a Connect Card, ZipPass, or cash.

 What if I transfer from light rail to light rail and pay with contactless payment?